siavash9000/famousfaces/README.md

 docker-compose up
 ```

-The application should now be available under http://localhost:3000
+**The application should now be available under http://localhost:3000**

+### Limitations:

+The tensorflow version is fixed to 1.2 .
+Feel free to update and create a pull request!
+Thanks in Advance for your help!